esnet/iperf/docs/dev.rst

 16. Announce the new release in the #iperf3 channel in ESnet Slack.

-17. Create a Monday Ping entry for the new release.
+17. Create and submit a Monday Ping entry for the new release.

 18. Update the iperf3 Project News section of the documentation site to announce the new release (see ``docs/news.rst`` and